LuGO0/Notes/README.md

 # Notes
  My Tinkering Space for Learning Android !

+ * [Rest-API](https://github.com/LuGO0/Rest-API) project acts as a backend for this Android application.

  * Use this for adding new proto files and compiling them
  ```